zenozeng/php-eldoc/README.md

 This is php-eldoc, a eldoc-mode plugin for PHP source code.
 The hash table is mostly based on Arne Jørgensen's php-extras.

+Eldoc-mode is a MinorMode which shows you, in the echo area, the argument list of the function call you are currently writing.
+Very handy.
+By NoahFriedman.

 Licensing
 =========